 Innovative.
 Difference-Maker.
 Creative.
 Stellar.
 Spectacular: All words used to describe Jen Adams throughout her illustrious playing career on the collegiate and international levels.

-Those same adjectives hold true for her coaching and leadership styles as she enters her sixth season at the helm of the Loyola women's lacrosse program in 2014.
+Those same adjectives hold true for her coaching and leadership styles as she enters her 10th season at the helm of the Loyola women's lacrosse program in 2018.

 At Maryland, Adams rejuvenated the Terrapins offense to play in her up-tempo attacking style.
 In her first season as associate head coach, Maryland scored 287 goals, the most it had recorded in a season since 2001, Adams' senior year.